guidocella/personal-email-server-guide/README.md

 Restart OpenSMTPD.
 On GNU/Linux, you do this with `systemctl restart opensmtpd`.

-Send local mail with `sendmail foo@your_domain.xyz` and ensure that it gets saved to the configured maildir, if it doesn't check `/var/log/mail.err`.
+Send local mail with `sendmail foo@<your_domain.xyz>` and ensure that it gets saved to the configured maildir, if it doesn't check `/var/log/mail.err`.

 Try downloading that email to your computer with `rsync -r --remove-source-files root@<server_hostname.com>:~mail/smtpd/new ~mail/$USER/INBOX`.